Chiropractic Care for Dogs & Cats in the Rochester, NY area

 Certified Veterinary Medical Manipulation Practitioner

-Restore your pet's mobility with in-home veterinary manipulation therapy.
+Restore your pet's mobility with in-home Veterinary Medical Manipulation therapy.

-If your looking for a 'dog chiropractor' or 'cat chiropractor,' you've found the right place.
+If you're looking for a 'dog chiropractor' or 'cat chiropractor,' you've found the right place.
 The proper term in veterinary medicine is medical manipulation.
-Veterinary medical manipulation is a specialty in veterinary medicine that involves precise, hand-on assessment and treatment of restricted joints.
+Veterinary Medical Manipulation is a specialty in veterinary medicine that involves hands-on assessment and treatment of restricted joints.

 Back & neck pain or stiffness